• Skip to primary navigation

 Instructions

-- Combine the garlic and salt in a blender or food processor.
+1. Combine the garlic and salt in a very clean blender (see note for food processor ***).
 Blend at a low speed until the garlic is coarsely puréed.
 Add the water and blend at medium speed until it liquefies.
 Turn the blender off when you’re not using it, to prevent it from overheating.

 Notes